 (1.5 credits) This course covers concepts and skills essential to managing work relationships in organizations of increasing cross-cultural complexity.
-Relationships examined include those with your direct reports, your boss, and your peers.
-Concepts and skills associated with self-management, interpersonal, one-on-one management and group/team management are covered and practiced.
+Relationships examined include those with direct reports, supervisors or bosses, and peers.
+Concepts and skills associated with self-management, interpersonal one-on-one management, and group/team management are covered and practiced.
 The course will use discussion, self-reflection, experiential exercises, and lecture to help build hands-on self-awareness and relationship management competencies.